lukaszkups/lukaszkups-old/content/blog/0025_from_zero_to_frontend_hero_book.md

 The draft of the book is currently in (around) halfway there - it covers the topics about HTML & CSS elements, with practical use-cases and hacks.
 There's still a huge amount of work to do, but I think it will be ready in the beginnings of upcoming year 2016.

+-- EDIT MODE ON

+Referring to couple e-mails I would like to write a bit more about the book contents.
+I was asked about what will be different in my book, that will encourage people to read it.

+Let's face it - there are plenty of resources that covers the front-end basics around the web and libraries.
+I've found that those guides are almost all the same - they are just cloning over and over the same HTML & CSS rules.

+I decided to go another way.

+During my webdev career I had a pleasure to work on really different projects with different technology requirements and specific solutions.
+I've noticed that some of the complications are pretty common in every projects but there's no simple guidelines or tutorials how to solve them - we had to use some "hacks".
+In my book I will present those hacks, next to the raw knowledge about each topic.
+This way of teaching will force reader to start thinking on the new level of expression - the front-end dev way.

+My book will cover all You need to know to start with front-end development - from HTML & CSS basics, through javascript & jQuery and on git protocol and basic server configuration ends.

+-- EDIT MODE OFF

 If You want to stay updated about the book, feel free to subscribe to my (book-only) mailing list.

 I won't spam You never-ever.
 Promise.